petrsykora/Unofficial-Grant-Aerona3-Home-Assistant-Integration/Modbus scanner/README_R290_Scanner.md

 ## 🎯 Usage

 ### Basic Scan
-Scan your heat pump with default settings:
+Scan your heat pump with default settings (change the IP to address t the IP address of your ASHP):
 ```bash
 python3 R290_modbus.py 192.168.1.100
 ```